tcmxx/UnityTensorflowKeras/Documents/Training-SL.md

 * `isTraining`: Toggle this to switch between training and inference mode.
 Note that if isTraining if false when the game starts, the training part of the PPO model will not be initialize and you won't be able to train it in this run.
 Also,
 * `parameters`: You need to assign this field with a TrainerParamsMimic scriptable object.
 * `continueFromCheckpoint`: If true, when the game starts, the trainer will try to load the saved checkpoint file to resume previous training.
-* `checkpointPath`: the path of the checkpoint, including the file name.
+* `checkpointPath`:  The path of the checkpoint directory.
+* `checkpointFileName`: The name of the checkpoint file
 * `steps`: Just to show you the current step of the training.
-* 'isCollectingData': If the training is collecting training data from Agents with Decision.
+* `isCollectingData`: If the training is collecting training data from Agents with Decision.
+* `trainingDataSaveFileName`:  The name of the training data file.
+The collected training data is saved/loaded from here.
-* `dataBufferCount`: Current collected data count.
+* `dataBufferCount`: Shows the current collected data count.

 #### TrainerParamsMimic
 * `learningRate`: Learning rate used to train the neural network.
 * `maxTotalSteps`: Max steps the trainer will be training.
 * `saveModelInterval`: The trained model will be saved every this amount of steps.
+* `logInterval`: How many traing steps between each logging.
 * `batchSize`: Mini batch size when training.
 * `numIterationPerTrain`: How many batches to train for each step(fixed update).
 * `requiredDataBeforeTraining`: How many collected data count is needed before it start to traing the neural network.